Why New Consoles May Not be a Great Idea

 About Ryan Peter

 Ryan Peter has been an avid gamer for over 25 years, seeing the industry evolve from King's Quest to what it is today.
-He is the deputy editor of Do Gaming and a writer of fantasy and sci-fi.
-His books are available at Amazon.com, in the iBookstore for the iPad or at Smashwords.com.
+He is the editor of Do Gaming and a ghostwriter of fantasy and sci-fi.
+His fantasy book When Twins War is available at Amazon.com, in the iBookstore for the iPad or at Smashwords.com.

 Please Register or Login to submit a new comment.